-Uncertainty and inaccurate data are issues occurring very often in real world situations.
-Therefore it is important to be able to make decisions even when the exact data are not available and only bounds on them are known.
+Uncertainty and inaccurate data are issues occurring very often in real-world situations.
+Therefore it is important to be able to make decisions even when the exact data are not available and some bounds on them are known.

 In classical cooperative game theory, every group of players (\emph{coalition}) knows the precise reward for their cooperation; in cooperative interval games, only the worst and the best possible outcome are known.
 Such situations can be naturally modeled with intervals encapsulating these outcomes.
 This model is especially useful if we have no additional assumption on probability distribution on this interval.
 In some sense, cooperative interval games get the best of both worlds.
 We count in all the possible outcomes, yet our model is sufficiently simple to analyze.

-Cooperation under interval uncertainty was first considered by Branzei, Dimitrov and Tijs in 2003 to study bankruptcy situations \cite{bank} and later further extensively studied by Alparslan G\"{o}k in her PhD thesis \cite{gokphd} and other papers written together with Branzei et al. (see the references section of \cite{coop1} for more).
+Cooperation under interval uncertainty was first considered by Branzei, Dimitrov and Tijs in 2003 to study bankruptcy situations \cite{bank} and later further extensively studied by Alparslan G\"{o}k in her Ph.D. thesis \cite{gokphd} and in other papers written together with Branzei et al. (see references in \cite{coop1}).

-However, their approach is almost exclusively aimed on interval solutions, that is on payoff distributions consisting of intervals and thus containing another uncertainty.
+However, their approach is almost exclusively aimed at interval solutions, that is on payoff distributions consisting of intervals and thus containing yet another uncertainty.
 This is in contrast with selections -- possible outcomes of an interval game with no additional uncertainty.
-The selection-based approach was never systematically studied and not very much is known.
-This paper is trying to fix this and summarizes our results regarding a selection-based approach to interval games.
+The selection- based approach was never systematically studied and not very much is known.
+This paper is trying to fix this and summarizes our results regarding the selection-based approach to interval games.